TULiberalArts/Anthropology/pages/resources.md

 ---
 title: Resources
-meta-keywords: undergraduate, GSA, resources, anthropology
+meta-keywords: 'undergraduate, GSA, resources, anthropology'
 permalink: /resources/
 layout: page
 published: true
+meta-description: Our undergraduate and graduate resources are here to help.
 ---

-## Resources are here to help!
+Our undergraduate and graduate resources are here to help.

 ## Undergraduate Resources